Malaria

 Non-falciparum malaria

-- Admit under general paediatrics or consider outpatient management (in discussion with Infectious Diseases) if:
+- Admit under general paediatrics or consider outpatient management (in discussion with Infectious Diseases team) if:

 - Parasite count <1%